 Here are some hints:

 - 1000 years is a long time so plan minimum two hours for the visit at the core exhibition.
-You may take a break any time you like – the ticket is valid for the whole day.
-We encourage you to spend some time at our Museum store, and at the Besamim Restaurant where you can taste Jewish delicacies.
+You may take a break any time you like.

 - We invite you to tour the exhibition with children – use the reduced price family ticket and the Little POLIN guidebook for children, available at the ticket desk.
 It is also worth checking if there are special tours for families with children planned for the given month.
 In all the galleries one may find stories and tasks interesting for children of all ages – you can do your own print using a printing press, or dance the tango.
 Only the Holocaust Gallery is not recommended for children under 12.

 - Many people have enjoyed touring the exhibition with an audioguide.
-They are available in many language versions and can be loaned next to the ticket desk.
-If you like visual information, please help yourself to one of the free mini guides (available in three language versions).
-With it, you may be sure that you will not miss the most vital objects or issues raised in the exposition.
+They are available in 13 language versions and can be loaned at the ticket desk.

 - On Thursdays touring the core exhibition is free.